newsman2/cz4071/README.md

 A: This is normal as there is a bug with Matplotlib library whereas the default backend for rendering causes the main thread to stop.

 Q: Why does it take so long to generate a network more than a 1000 nodes?
 A: It is not recommended to generate a random network with more than a 1000 nodes unless you are using a super-computer.
 As it requires a long amount of processing time.

+Q: Unable to run the server!
+A: Please note that you have to install all of the required libraries versions in ns-requirements.txt.
+Any missing library might cause an error.